 I decided to just go for it with this one.
 I didn’t want to spend so much money on frozen burgers that are packed with soy, and I already had all of the ingredients at home for this recipe.

 Homemade veggie burgers can turn out mushy if not done properly.
 That’s why you need to drain and rinse the beans before mashing.
 You’ll also want to make sure to not overdo the mashing process.
-Leaving whole beans intact gives the burgers a heartier texture, and prevents the burgers from turning to dough.
-Adding rice and a bit of breadcrumbs to the mix also helps tremendously, but you can substitute in toasted walnuts or mushrooms instead of the breadcrumbs.
-I didn’t have walnuts on hand, and I don’t like mushrooms, so breadcrumbs did the trick nicely.
+Leaving whole beans intact gives the burgers a heartier texture, and prevents the burgers from turning into a dough.
+Adding rice and a bit of breadcrumb to the mix also helps tremendously, but you can substitute chopped toasted walnuts, some cooked quinoa, or mushrooms instead of the breadcrumbs.
+With no walnuts on hand, breadcrumbs a drop of honey did the trick nicely for this demonstration.

-This recipe made a LOT more than I expected, but that meant that I had plenty left over to freeze.
-Less work for me in the future, I guess!
+This black bean burger was easy to make and It was surprising just how much this recipe made, a LOT more than I expected, but that meant that I had plenty left over to freeze.
+Less work for me in the future!

 We always encourage you to play with our recipes and make them your own.
 These burgers are so easy to mix up and make your own!
-Here’s some of our suggestions:
+Here are some of our suggestions:

 - Add chopped spinach or sweet corn to the bean and rice mixture

 - Blend in chopped roasted tomatoes and peppers